mohmiim/MLIntroduction/session-1/README.md

 ## 4. Approximating a quadratic function with Neural Network

-In the last section we saw how to approximate the linear function Y = 2X - 3 , but this is too simple , what if we want to approximate a more complex function, let say quadratic function like this:
+In the last section we saw how to approximate the linear function Y = 2X - 3 , but this is too simple, what if we want to approximate a more complex function? let say quadratic function like this:

 <p align="center">Y = X<sup>2</sup> </p>

-Let's modify our code so Xs and Ys to reflect the new function
+Let's modify our code so that Xs and Ys to reflect the new function

 ```python
 xs = np.random.choice(np.arange(-3,3,.01),500)
 ys = xs**2
 ```

-we will leave every thing else the same, and let's re-run our training and see what we get ?
+we will leave every thingelse the same  and re-run our training.
+What we get ?

 Your will notice that the loss value does not really improve, and the accuracy is 0, basically the model is failing to approximate the function